dorny-mb/root_project/README.md

 ### How you think we can improve this challenge

-Including some direct interations in the UX such as the status details can be a pretty good addition to the chalenge.
+- Including some direct interations in the UX such as the status details can be a pretty good addition to the chalenge.
+- Implementing some sort of data polling system can also be a good idea so the data can automatically be refetched after a period of time.

 ## Authors